devpablocristo/wd-python-challenge/README.md

 4. Edit a specific book.
 6. Delete n copies of a specific book.

+#### NOTE:
+You will find a incomplete script, use it to start.

 ### Details:
 1. Inventory’s structure:
     * 1.1 Book’s title.
     * 1.2 Book’s stock (number of book copies in inventory of this specific book).
-2. You will find a incomplete script, use it to start.
-3. Your app should be able to handle this code to add more books to the bookstore.
+2. Your app should be able to handle this code to add more books to the bookstore.

 ``` json
 [